-Language is fundamental to the expression of cultural identity3.
-Understanding and valuing cultural diversity in a community are the keys to countering racism and discrimination3.
+Language is fundamental to the expression of cultural identity.
+Understanding and valuing cultural diversity in a community are the keys to countering racism and discrimination.
 The effect of racism and discrimination can contribute to the racial residential segregation of a community4.

-Racial residential segregation e separately from one another in a is the degree to which two or more racial groups live separately from one another in a geographic area4.
+Racial residential segregation

+is the degree to which two or more racial groups live separately from one another in a geographic area4.
 Racial residential segregation was calculated using differences between non-Hispanic black and non-Hispanic white residents.
-Racial residential segregation can affect health outcomes in multiple ways, including constraining the socioeconomic advancement of minority groups by limiting education quality and employment4.
-Racial residential segregation also diminishes the benefits of homeownership because disadvantaged communities tend to have lower school quality, fewer job opportunities and diminished property values4.
-Racial residential segregation is found to be associated with unequal access to healthcare resources, including the overall number and quality of healthcare settings and quality of treatment5.
+Racial residential segregation can affect health outcomes in multiple ways, including constraining the socioeconomic advancement of minority groups by limiting education quality and employment.
+Racial residential segregation also diminishes the benefits of homeownership because disadvantaged communities tend to have lower school quality, fewer job opportunities and diminished property values.
+Racial residential segregation is found to be associated with unequal access to healthcare resources, including the overall number and quality of healthcare settings and quality of treatment.